carlosxc/oro/src/Oro/Bundle/EntityExtendBundle/Resources/doc/relations.md

             $schema,
             'oro_user', // owning side table
             'rooms', // owning side field name
-            'acme_user_room', // target side table
+            'acme_user_room', // inverse side table
-            ['name'], // column names are used to show a title of related entity ['name'], // column names are used to show detailed info about related entity ['name'], // Column names are used to show related entity in a grid ['extend' => ['owner' => ExtendScope::OWNER_CUSTOM]]
+            ['room_name'], // column names are used to show a title of related entity ['room_description'], // column names are used to show detailed info about related entity ['room_name'], // Column names are used to show related entity in a grid ['extend' => ['owner' => ExtendScope::OWNER_CUSTOM]]
         );
         $this->extendExtension->addManyToManyInverseRelation(
             $schema,
             'oro_user', // owning side table
             'rooms', // owning side field name
-            'acme_user_room', // target side table
+            'acme_user_room', // inverse side table
-            'users', // target side field name
+            'users', // inverse side field name
-            ['name'], // column names are used to show a title of related entity ['name'], // column names are used to show detailed info about related entity ['name'], // Column names are used to show related entity in a grid ['extend' => ['owner' => ExtendScope::OWNER_CUSTOM]]
+            ['user_name'], // column names are used to show a title of owning side entity ['user_description'], // column names are used to show detailed info about owning side entity ['user_name'], // Column names are used to show owning side entity in a grid ['extend' => ['owner' => ExtendScope::OWNER_CUSTOM]]
         );
     }